vacp2p/rfc/content/docs/rfcs/46/README.md

 attackers can spam the gossipsub network.
 It is not enough to just block peers that send too many messages, because these messages might actually come from a Tor exit node that many honest Tp-nodes use.
-Without Tor push, protocols on top of gossipsub could block peers if they exceed a certain message rate.
+Without Tor Push, protocols on top of gossipsub could block peers if they exceed a certain message rate.
-With Tor push, this would allow the reputation-based DoS attack described in [Bitcoin over Tor isn't a Good Idea](https://ieeexplore.ieee.org/abstract/document/7163022).
+With Tor Push, this would allow the reputation-based DoS attack described in [Bitcoin over Tor isn't a Good Idea](https://ieeexplore.ieee.org/abstract/document/7163022).

 ### Peer Discovery